 This email trick is called phishing, and according to webopedia, phishing is "the act of sending an e-mail to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft”.

-Fake Windows Live Login page
+Fake Windows Live Login Page

-The above page looks just like the Hotmail / Windows Live login screen.
+above page looks just like the Hotmail / Windows Live login screen.
 If you enter your email address username and password, the website will steal them.

 If you are using Firefox, it will block the web page stating that the page has been reported as a “Web Forgery”.
 Please see the image below.